9 Free NYC Museums + Attractions to Visit with Your Bank of America Card

 Consumers miss out on free perks every day -- especially the ones from their bank.
 One customer benefit often ignored is free admission to popular local attractions.
 If you have a Bank of America credit or debit card, for instance, you can visit more than 150 attractions for free (well, on the first full weekend of every month) by showing your card.

 There are 36 states that have museums and cultural institutions you can access for free, and New York State has the third highest number of participating sites -- after California and Florida.
-Since visiting (and living in) New York City can hurt your pockets, here are nine attractions you can visit for free.
+Since visiting (and living in) New York City can hurt your pockets, here are nine museums and attractions you can visit for free with your Bank of America card.

-NYC Sites You Can Visit For Free With Your Credit or Debit Card
+NYC Sites You Can Visit For Free With Your Bank of America Credit or Debit Card

 1. New York Botanical Garden (Fordham)